JPBradburn/Chess-Bot/README.md

 ![Image](https://github.com/sebastian-power/order-management-system/blob/main/assets/images/Software%20Flowchart%20Ordering%20Item-Page-1.drawio.svg)]
 ![Image](https://github.com/sebastian-power/order-management-system/blob/main/assets/images/Software%20Flowchart%20Ordering%20Item-Page-2.drawio.svg)]
-## 12. Sorting and Searching<a name="s_and_s"></a>
-<s>Sorting and searching are some of the ubiquitous operations in Information Systems.
-They are frequently used in order management systems to search for a product among thousands of products, sort the items in an order based on the price or the product's name, etc. Several types of searching and sorting algorithms are used in information systems, and each type's efficiency varies.
-The HSC exams typically contain questions on sorting and searching.
-However, this document does not contain any scoring algorithms.
-Please add a sorting algorithm in the Order class to sort all orders based on each item's product name or price.
-Alternatively, add a sorting algorithm in a new class that manages all orders.
-Since the sorting algorithms are standard, you must illustrate that you can adapt them for a specific purpose.</s>
-Mr D'Souza said we should not do this.

 ## 13. Messaging (modelling dynamic behaviour) in an Object-Oriented system<a name="messaging"></a>
 Class diagrams do not depict what methods and classes come into play from among the classes and methods in the system. for a specific purpose, such as a user story.
 For example, a software maintenance engineer may be interested in fixing a feature related to a user story.
 In such a case, a model such as a class diagram containing all the details of an OO system reduces the maintenance engineer's productivity.
 Hence, separate models for each user story are essential.
 In this section, the system's dynamic behaviour for user story 3.2 (As an aged customer, I want to create a Postal Order so that the order can be delivered to my address.) in section 3 is considered.
 A sequence diagram is usually used to model this, but the HSC syllabus needs to mention it.
 So, instead, a textual approach will be used to explain how messages are passed from one object to another when a user story needs to be satisfied.
 In OOP, message passing is a fundamental concept that enables objects to communicate with each other within a program.
 The following invocations of methods from various classes are needed to get a Postal_Order object: